andoriyu/middle-manager/README.md

 Run `cargo build` from the repository root to compile all crates.

-The workspace requires the **Rust 2024 edition**, so ensure your toolchain is up to date.
+The workspace requires the **Rust 2024 edition**.
+CI pins the toolchain in [`rust-toolchain.toml`](./rust-toolchain.toml), so ensure your local setup matches that file.

 ### Using Nix